What is Gootkit malware?

 Figure 1: the lifecycle of Gootkit can be viewed in a visual format on the process graph generated by the ANY.RUN online analysis sandbox.

-Figure 2: This text report available at this link provides more detailed information about Gootkit execution processes, artifacts, and more.
+Figure 2: This text report is available at this link provides more detailed information about Gootkit execution processes, artifacts, and more.

 Gootkit execution process

 Gootkit often gets into the system as an email attachment in the form of a Microsoft Word file.
 After the user opens the malicious file, it starts Powershell to download the main payload.

 It should be noted that in some cases, Gootkit postpones the execution by putting itself in scheduled tasks.
 After the main payload execution starts, Gootkit unpacks and launches itself.
-This process provides the main malicious activity - stealing personal information, downloading other malware, grabbing video of the victim’s desktop, hijacking banking credentials, connecting to C2 servers, and so on.
+This process provides the main malicious activity - stealing personal information, downloading other malware, grabbing video of the victim’s desktop, hijacking banking credentials, keys loading, connecting to C2 servers, and so on.
 In the given example, Gootkit also uses WMIC.EXE to obtain a list of AntiViruses.

 Distribution of Gootkit trojan loader

 Gootkit utilizes multiple attack vectors to infect its victims, including popular exploit kits like Neutrino and Angler, allowing the malware to get into machines with not-up-to-date operating systems.

 The second used attack vector is email spam, where Gootkit is delivered to users as a malicious email attachment.
 Social engineering is used to trick the user into downloading the malicious file.

 How to avoid infection by Gootkit?

 Several online safety rules can be followed to greatly reduce the risk of infection by malware such as Gootkit.
 For instance, users are advised to install the freshest OS updates and update applications that users utilize regularly.

 At the same time, those applications that are rarely opened should be deleted from the machine.
 In addition, it is advised to disable ads in the browser and avoid visiting suspicious websites.
 Furthermore, if a private inbox is used at work instead of a corporate one, a user should restrain from sending sensitive information to and from this personal email address.